A judge has issued a warrant to have Couch detained, his lawyers say

 A warrant has been issued to take a teenager into custody who, two years ago, made national news when he was sentenced to probation in Texas for a drunken driving crash that killed four people.
 Ethan Couch’s defense coined an infamous defense – that he suffered from “affluenza,” or that he was a rich kid who was less to blame for his crime because his parents didn’t set limits for him.

-Ethan Couch's probation officer couldn't reach him this week, Couch's lawyers told CNN.
-Couch's mother, with whom the 18-year-old lives, is also missing, said Scott Brown and William Reagan.
+Couch’s probation officer couldn’t reach him this week, his lawyers told CNN.
+Couch’s mother, with whom the 18-year-old had been living, is also missing, said attorneys Scott Brown and William Reagan.

 Under the terms of his probation, Couch isn’t supposed to lose contact with his probation officer, his lawyers said.

-Their apparent disappearance comes shortly after a video turned up on social media that allegedly shows Couch at a party where alcohol is being consumed, CNN affiliate KTVT reported.
+Their apparent disappearance comes shortly after the video of Couch at a party turned up on social media, CNN affiliate KTVT reported.